Facelift Mythbusters: The Truth About Facelifts

 A facelift, a cosmetic surgery that has been performed for decades, can radically reduce the signs of aging skin for years to come.
 Medically referred to as a rhytidectomy, a facelift involves the trimming of excess skin and the adjustment of underlying tissues to re-tighten the face.
 Different surgical techniques can be applied, depending on the extent of work needed to achieve uniform results.

 Like any surgery, a facelift will require some healing time, but, for many, the enduring improvement is worth the effort.
-Most people can return to their normal activities in about two weeks after the initial bruising and swelling has gone down.
+Most people can return to their normal activities in about two weeks after the initial bruising and swelling have gone down.
 As the skin heals and settles into place, results will become more visible.
 The best candidates for a facelift are healthy individuals in their 40s and 50s with noticeable skin laxity, but enough elasticity for the skin to adequately snap back into place.

 Despite the refinements in surgical techniques and anti-aging treatments, there are some common myths that still circulate.
 If you are considering a facelift, it is worth considering the facts and dispelling the myths.